-One morning in 2009, I peered into the reflection of the mirror, and I wondered who the person was staring back at me.
+One morning in 2010, I peered into the reflection of the mirror, and I wondered who the person was staring back at me.
 I had been too depleted financially to get my hair done at a beauty shop and was taken by a friend to a hair design school.
-This is a shop where the students are learning to cut hair practice on you.
+This is a shop where the students are learning to cut hair.
+They practice their training on brave individuals looking for cheaper pricing.
 I sat nervously in the chair as the dye was placed on my head and the foils.
 Soon I was ushered under the dryer, but something kept running down my neck.
 The hair dye had seeped through the foil.
-After shampooing, the stylist showed me the brown spots that had ran and dried.
+After shampooing, the stylist showed me the brown spots that had run, bled, and dried.
 There were large dark brown spots in my blonde hair that looked horrible.
-Her assistant came out, the manager, and soon a host of women were standing around my chair trying to decide what to do with the mess.
+Her assistant came out, the manager, and soon a host of women were standing around my chair trying to decide what to do with the mess, and it was a mess.
 The manager asked if she could re-dye and cut my hair.
-I nodded and sat in shock as I heard her clippers begin to shave the back of my head in a boy-type hair cut that left me with about an inch or two of hair on top that she spiked with gel.
-The color red she chose was more of a burgundy and covered the brown spots.
+I nodded and sat in shock as I heard her clippers begin to shave the back of my head in a boy-type haircut that left me with about an inch or two of hair on top that she spiked with gel.
+The color of red dye she chose for me was more of a burgundy and covered the dark brown spots.
 It was such a drastically different look that I still had trouble gazing into the mirror when it was time to go out in public.

-I knew the Lord had taken the desire from my eyes in more ways than one when he took the man I was sharing my life with.
-He was in control, but the pain was unbearable some days.
+I knew the Lord had taken the desire from my eyes in more ways than one when he took my husband, the man I had shared my life with.
+The Lord was in control, but the pain was unbearable some days.
 I missed people.
-I missed my pets, stepdaughter, job, life as I knew it, and yes, a man who left me.
+I missed my pets, stepdaughter, job, life as I knew it, and, yes, a man who left me.
 My children were living on their own or with others due to my situation.
-I couldn’t help but wonder how God could take my life and make anything out of it again.
+I could not help but wonder how the Father could take my life and make anything out of it again.
 It seemed hopeless.
 I was too sick to start over and too empty.
 I did not know then that God loved empty vessels that He could fill.
-Elijah said to the empty widow, “Go outside, borrow vessels from all your neighbors, empty vessels and not too few” 2nd Kings 4:2 ESV.
-She borrowed, and the oil poured forth and filled them all.
-I needed to become empty of everything that was SELF so He could pour in HIS oil and His Spirit.
+Elijah said to the empty widow, “Go outside, borrow vessels from all your neighbors, empty vessels and not too few” (II Kings 4:2, ESV).
+The widow borrowed, and the oil poured forth and filled them all.
+Possibly, I needed to become empty so He could pour in His oil and His Spirit and do something new in my life.